 I joined the governing body at Churwell Primary in November 2013.
-My son Alexander and daughter Ava attend the school.
+I have two childen, one of whom still attends the school.
 By profession, I am a HR Manager with over 10 year’s experience in the public sector.
 I believe that being part of the governing body is a positive way of supporting the school and the local community.

 Farah Shippam –Co- opted Governor - Vice Chair of Governors

-I have been a member of the governing body since 2013 and have two daughters, Maya and Seren who attend the school.
+I have been a member of the governing body since 2013 and have two children, one of whom still attends the school.
 I work as an IT project manager for an international software provider, working with colleges and universities and have 18 years of working with the public sector.
 I chose to join the governing body to contribute and support the school from a parent perspective.
-It has given me an appreciation of the hard work that the staff do to maintain high standards
+It has given me an appreciation of the hard work that the staff do to maintain high standards.

 Steve Webber – Co-Opted Governor